kinopio-club/kinopio-client/README.md

 You can force the local app to use the prod API by editing `.env.local` so that `VITE_PROD_SERVER=true`.
 Create `env.local` by duplicating and renaming `.env.local.sample`.

-When the app starts up, the `🐸 kinopio-server URL` will be displayed in the logs.
+When the app starts up, the `🐸 kinopio-server URL` will be displayed in the browser logs.

 ## Debugging